Discover East Nepal - Its Beauty, Diversity and Adventure!

 What is Acute Altitude Sickness (AMS) and how can I prevent it?

-Altitude Sickness, or Acute Mountain Sickness (AMS), is your body's reaction to the lower oxygen levels at high elevations.
-It's crucial to understand that AMS is not a sign of poor fitness—it can affect anyone, regardless of age or physical condition.
+Acute Mountain Sickness (AMS) is your body's reaction to lower oxygen at high elevations.
+AMS is not a sign of poor fitness — it can affect anyone, regardless of age or condition.

 • Headache